-“Patapsco State Park is an absolute gem, just minutes from Baltimore, MD.
-Singletrack, river, climbs”
+“Patapsco State Park is an absolute gem—just minutes from Baltimore, complete with singletrack, the river, and climbs.”

 Need to Know

 There are three bathrooms along this route.
 One at 1.0 miles.
 One near 3.0 miles.
 And one near the end.

 Most of this route is pretty easy to manage.
 There are a few areas where you'll either get wet crossing streams, or need to slow down to hop across the dry rocks.
 There are roots and rocks around, so watch your footing.
 Absolutely fantastic run, though!

 at the Park-n-Ride, head along Soapstone Trail

 (purple rectangle markers on the trees) for 1.0 miles.
 At the parking lot, go straight towards the restroom and connect with the Santee Branch Trail

 (white rectangle markers on the trees).
 Soon after, you'll come to a T or a Y (depending on how worn it is at any time of the year) where you'll bear left until you get to a well loved stone/gravel road.
 Turn right, and across the road, the Santee Branch Trail